GSA/fpki-guides/pages/fpki_piv-i_faq.md

 permalink: /fpki_piv-i_faq/
 ---
 ## Introduction
-Welcome to the PIV-I FAQ!
-This playbook was written to provide agencies and relying parties a simple, easy to understand explaination of frequently asked questions and common issues regarding Personal Identity Verification-Interoperable (PIV-I) cards.
-Some of the FAQs here may seem to apply to issuers, but these may also be important questions for relying parties to understand when verifying and authenticating PIV-I cards.
+Welcome to the PIV-I Frequently Asked Questions!
+This guide was written to provide agencies and relying parties a simple, easy to understand explanation of frequently asked questions and common issues regarding Personal Identity Verification-Interoperable (PIV-I) credentials.

+Some of the FAQs here may seem to only apply to issuers of PIV-I credentials, but these questions may also be important for you when verifying and authenticating PIV-I credentials.

-You can click on a topic in the table of contents below to jump to a specific section or scroll through the page to view all of the FAQs listed.
+You can click on a topic to jump to a specific section or scroll through the page to view all of the FAQs listed.

-If you are really interested in the specifics and technical details of PIV-I, references to any standards are linked in each FAQ.
+If you are really interested in the specifics and technical details of PIV-I, we've included references to the Standards and policy.
 However, for most users and engineers, the Standards may seem overwhelming and will be too detailed for your needs.

 ## Table of Contents